Supraja-KadaladiRamkumar/Automation-Simulation-Projects/TWINCAT/Intermediate/Beckhoff HMI Engineering/Screen_switch + Status HMI/readme.md

 _Process flow_

-1. Idle

-System waits in standby until Start is pressed.
+1. Idle: System waits in standby until Start is pressed.

-2. Filling
-Filling LEDs turn green while material is dispensed.
+2. Filling: Filling LEDs turn green while material is dispensed.

-3. Processing
-Product is processed; only the processing LED is active.
+3. Processing: Product is processed; only the processing LED is active.

-4. Packaging
-Final packaging stage with its LED indicator.
+4. Packaging: Final packaging stage with its LED indicator.

 _Emergency stop_